Kaitlin Sandeno: 2000 Summer Olympics

+2004 Summer Olympics

 The 2004 Summer Olympics in Athens, Greece saw Sandeno win three more Olympic medals: a silver medal in the 400-meter individual medley, a bronze medal in the 400-meter freestyle, and a gold medal in the 4×200-meter freestyle relay.
 The American team of Natalie Coughlin, Carly Piper, Dana Vollmer and Sandeno also broke the seventeen-year-old world record (previously held by East Germany) by more than two seconds with their victory in the 4×200-meter freestyle relay.

+Post-swimming career and media appearances

 After failing to qualify for the 2008 U.S. Olympic Team, Sandeno announced her retirement.
-She is currently looking to start a new career in sports broadcasting.
-As of May 2010, Sandeno has joined with Think Physical Therapy and started a venture called Swim Tank where she will do stroke analysis for swimmers.
-For the 2010 Southern California swim season, Sandeno was an assistant swim coach at Mater Dei High School, a private catholic high school in Santa Ana, California.
+In May 2010, Sandeno joined with Think Physical Therapy and started a venture called Swim Tank where she will do stroke analysis for swimmers.
+For the 2010 Southern California swim season, Sandeno was an assistant swim coach at Mater Dei High School, a private Catholic high school in Santa Ana, California.
 As a high school student, Sandeno attended El Toro High School in Lake Forest.

 In 2014, Sandeno called the swimming races at the Youth Olympics on NBC.

 At USA Swimming 2016 Olympic Trials in Omaha, Nebraska; Sandeno served as the on-deck live emcee alongside Olympic teammate Brendan Hansen.
 She also hosted USA Swimming’s web-series debut of “Deck Pass Live”.

 In April 2018, Sandeno joined swimming fin company Laguna Fin Co. as partner and face of the company.
 Laguna Fin Co. produces a unique training fin with a built-in neoprene foot pocket for comfort and an adjustable back strap for sizing.
 This training fin is also the only fin which can be used for all 4 competitive strokes, including breaststroke.

+In 2018, Sandeno was a host at the Warrior Games, presented by The Department of Defense.

 In the Summer of 2019, Sandeno released “Golden Glow.
 How Kaitlin Sandeno achieved Gold in the Pool and Life” with coauthor Dan D’Adonna.

+Sandeno commentated at the 2023 Pan American Games as well the ParaPan Games in Santiago, Chile.

 Personal life

 At a younger age, Sandeno swam for the Nellie Gail Saddleback Valley Gators in Orange County, California, coached by Vic and Renee Riggs.
 She swam as one of the top competitors in freestyle events, and helped the Gator team.

 Originally from Lake Forest, Sandeno attended El Toro High School in Lake Forest, California and was a member of the El Toro High School swim team.

 In September 2008, Sandeno teamed up with Anna Kournikova and Katya Myers to win the female celebrity category of the 2008 Malibu Triathlon.

 On April 25, 2015, Sandeno married Peter Hogan.
 The couple resides in Newport Beach, California.

-Kaitlin appeared on the TV series The Hustler in 2021.
+In 2025, she gave birth to a son.